ChanceRbrts/Sodium_Room/README.md

 ## Gameplay Loop
 Each area has a thing at the end which you need, but which alters the other areas.
 For example, the top of the tower could have a switch that swaps some kind of hidden blocks or something.
 Taking a page from Celeste and teaching you mechanics as you go through which allows you to explore other areas.

+The main mechanic will be the color lights that are going around; These lights will highlight different areas and change properties of different objects.
 ???

 ### Possible Mechanics